-- 1. Very important: students in all disciplines are strongly advised to complete all of their General Education courses in mathematics by the end of their sophomore year, at the latest.
-Failure to do so could result in delayed graduation. - 2.
-Any student, including any transfer student without a completed AA or higher college degree, whose program of study requires him or her to take a general education course in mathematics must take the University-approved Mathematics Placement Test.
+- Very important advice: Every student, regardless of major, is urged to complete all of his/her General Education courses in mathematics by the end of the sophomore year, at the latest.
+Failure to do so could result in delayed graduation. - All students, except those in possession of a completed Associate (or higher) degree from a recognized accredited college, must take the University-approved Mathematics Placement Test.
 The placement test is required to determine the appropriate level of placement.
 Please confer with your academic advisor to make the appropriate arrangements. - 3.
-All prerequisites for all courses in mathematics must be successfully completed with a grade of "C" or better.
+All prerequisites for all courses in mathematics must have been completed with a grade of "C" or better.